Blog

 View all blogs

-Federal healthcare quality initiatives: recent developments reshaping the landscape
+Federal healthcare quality initiatives: recent developments shaping the landscape

 This week, our In Focus section considers the increasing emphasis on quality at all levels of our healthcare system, especially for work that affects federally funded health insurance programs.